 The Production Doctrine

 Engineering · June 29, 2026

-So here it is in one place, as plainly as I can put it: the five things I've come to believe about shipping AI that actually works.
+So here it is in one place, as plainly as I can put it: five things I've come to believe about shipping AI that actually works.
 None of them came from a paper.
 Each one came the same way: running Easy AI at scale and being wrong first.

+The Production Doctrine